jezhumble/lapm/index.md

 # Fall 2020: Online Edition

 Due to COVID-19, this class will be delivered entirely remote in Fall 2020.

-The pre-COVID in-person class was mostly group work.
-Since this is going to be impossible given new regulations around physical distancing and class sizes, the main change is that group work will now be done in the form of assignments that contribute to your final grade rather than in-class exercises.
-Previously, 15% of the final grade was for attendance, so I have adjusted the [grading structure](assignments-remote.html) accordingly.
+The remote version of the course will look like this:

-* The core class content will consist of 8 core lectures and 4 guest lectures, mainly/all prerecorded and available on YouTube.
+* The core content will consist of 8 core lectures and 4 guest lectures, mainly/all prerecorded and available on YouTube.
-* The class will meet online once per week on Mondays at 1-2pm Pacific time for open discussion, guest lectures, and office hours.
+* The class will meet online once per week on Mondays at 1-2pm Pacific time for open discussion, guest lectures, and office hours, except for the final class on November 30 which will be 1pm-4pm.
 Open discussion sessions and guest lectures will be recorded and available for the class.
 Please bring questions!
-Attendance is encouraged but is not mandatory.
+Attendance is strongly encouraged but is not mandatory, except for the final class.
 * 50% of your final grade will be based on a series of open-book short assessments and a long essay.
 * The other 50% of your final grade will be based on project work with a group you will be assigned to for your final project.